AndrewH1188/little-world-of-lego/README.md

 The bits that I will be adding that are on the table for production are:
 * Wish list
+These extra features will help users save time (using their wish list to later add items to their basket and then check out).

+The bits that are the nice to haves, but that are not going to be produced for now are:
 * Reviews
-These extra features will help users save time (using their wish list to later add items to their basket and then check out) as well as be able to engage with the site by leaving a review about the product(s) they have purchased.

-The bits that are the nice to haves, but that are not going to be produced for now are:
 * Social Media Login
 * Blog
 * Subscribe to our emails